 3 TERMINOLOGY

-For the purpose of this standard the terms and definitions given in IS 10959 shall apply
+For the purpose of this standard the terms and definitions given in IS 10959 shall apply.

 4 STANDARD LABORATORY CONDITIONS

 The conditions consist of equipment set points for relative humidity of 65 percent and air temperature of 27 °C at ambient atmospheric pressure, with tolerances (allowed operational fluctuations of ± 10 percent relative humidity and ± 2 °C air temperature).